Billkyriaf/computer_architecture_2/README.md

 |     2 MB      | 1.277542 |         0.001844         |         0.023625         |       0.055540       |
 |     4 MB      | 1.277379 |         0.001844         |         0.023625         |       0.055127       |

-Increasing the size of the L2 cache improves the CPI but not too much.
-Again as expected the `L2 overall Miss Rate` reduced because L2 can now hold more data than before.
-The affects of the size increase for the L2 cache are modest.
+Increasing the size of the `L2 cache` improves the `CPI` but not too much.
+Again as expected the `L2 miss rate` was reduced because `L2` can now hold more data than before.
+The affects of the size increase for the `L2 cache` are modest.
 This is because the limiting factor for this benchmark is the `L1 icache` where most of the misses happen.

 ### 3.2.3.
 Cache line size (Block size)